0ME9A/ip-address-tracker/read.md

 <h1>Frontend Mentor - Advice generator app solution</h1>
-<p>This is a solution to the <a href="https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db">Advice generator app challenge on Frontend Mentor.</a> Frontend Mentor challenges help you improve your coding skills by building realistic projects.</p>
+<p>This is a solution to the <a href="https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db" target='_blank' rel='noreferrer'>Advice generator app challenge on Frontend Mentor.</a> Frontend Mentor challenges help you improve your coding skills by building realistic projects.</p>

 <h2>Table of contents</h2>
 <ul>